How The Opioid Epidemic Affects The Jewish Community

 Pressure to remain silent, or deny that you have a problem, can worsen a person’s substance use behaviors — and can prevent a person from asking for or seeking help.

-What Are The Dangers Of Opioid Abuse?
+What Are The Dangers Of Opioid Use Disorder?

 Opioid Overdose Risk

 Opioid overdose can be deadly.
-And because fentanyl is so powerful, and is often cut into other illicit drugs, it can be lethal even in small amounts.
+And because fentanyl is so powerful and is often cut into other illicit drugs, it can be lethal even in small amounts.

 Risk Of Health Problems And Disease